coreyyangsmith/coursera-django_for_everybody/README.md

 * Week 3: Django Generic Views
 * Week 4: Forms in HTTP and HTML

-## Course 3: Django Featues and Libraries
+## Course 3: Django Features and Libraries
 ##### Lecture
 In this course, we expand on Django features that are used to create good experiences for the end-user.
 We explored how Django handles both Cookies and Sessions, and the user authentication and login processes.
 We built out navigation within our pages, and many smaller django apps together to demonstrate CRUD operations, cookies and sessions, and different model types.